jordan-dinwiddy/fixitpdf/README.md

 psql -d postgres
 CREATE DATABASE fixitpdf_dev;
 CREATE USER fixitpdf_dev WITH PASSWORD 'fixitpdf_dev';

+# Run these commands whilst connected to the correct database
 GRANT ALL PRIVILEGES ON DATABASE fixitpdf_dev TO fixitpdf_dev;
+GRANT CREATE ON SCHEMA public TO fixitpdf_dev;

 # In development, user needs permission to create new databases
 ALTER USER fixitpdf_dev CREATEDB;